Joseph & Mary bring Jesus to the Temple

 Introduction and Recap

 In the last episode, we saw how Luke recounts the birth of Jesus and how, in an extraordinary fashion, Mary and Joseph had to travel right across the country - up to 150 km - from Nazareth, their home-town, south to Bethlehem, their ancestral home, their tribal home, because the Romans had instituted a census (where people had to return to their tribal homes and be registered and this was in order for the Romans to ensure they taxed everyone effectively).
 Joseph and Mary were in Bethlehem, unexpectedly, at the very time that Jesus was born.
-It turns out that Bethlehem was the town of King David, where he was born and grew up and called to be king of Israel.
+Bethlehem was the town of King David, where he was born and grew up and called to be king of Israel.
 We know that Jesus is going to succeed him in taking his monarchy, taking his kingship, and creating a different type of kingdom, the Kingdom of God, which is going to be the means by which God brings salvation to this world.
 These are the events that have led up to this particular point.
 Jesus has just been born and the shepherds in the field outside Bethlehem, as we saw in the last episode, have had that incredible encounter with angels and the glory of God: the bright shining light on the hillside.
-They've been down into the village, into the town, and they've seen the baby Jesus.
-They've been thrilled, joyful, amazed and overwhelmed as they realise the Messiah is coming and they started telling people around the community about these astonishing events.
-We take the story a little bit further and we are going to discuss the dedication of Jesus, the naming and, in particular, the circumcision of Jesus - which was a ceremony that was part of the Jewish Law instituted by Moses on the basis of an earlier covenant with Abraham.
+They have been down into the village, into the town, and have seen the baby Jesus.
+They were thrilled, joyful, amazed and overwhelmed as they realise the Messiah is coming and they started telling people around the community about these astonishing events.
+We take the story a little further and we are going to discuss the dedication of Jesus, the naming and, in particular, the circumcision of Jesus - which was a ceremony that was part of the Jewish Law instituted by Moses on the basis of an earlier covenant with Abraham.

 Proximity to Jerusalem